alexcpn/alexcpn.github.io/html/NN/ml/5_backpropogation_matrix_calculus.md

 &nbsp;

-## Jacobian of Loss function in Inner Layer
+## Jacobian of Loss Function in Inner Layer

 Now let's do the same for the inner layer ($W^1$).